 This course explores themes in European literature, focusing on major works like Hamlet, Frankenstein, and 1984.
 After opening units focusing on independent reading and poetry analysis, students spend the rest of the year engaging with these complex works of literature.
-This course invites students to discern and analyze the arguments and themes of these texts, and also to explore these themes through regular writing assignments.
-Vocabulary practice and graded discussions help students further improve the clarity, directness, and precision of their communication.
+This course invites students to discern and analyze the arguments and themes of these texts, and to explore these ideas through regular writing assignments.
+Vocabulary practice and class conversations help students continue to grow as communicators.